omarabualrub1/omarabualrub1/README.md

 ---

-🎓 I'm **Omar Mohammed Abu AlRub**, a Final-year student Artificial Intelligence student at **Jordan University of Science and Technology (JUST)**, passionate about building intelligent systems and solving real-world problems with AI.
+Results-driven Artificial Intelligence Graduate from Jordan University of Science and Technology (JUST) with hands-on experience in deep learning, computer vision, and natural language processing.
+Proficient in Python, PyTorch, and TensorFlow, with a strong track record of building and deploying end-to-end machine learning pipelines.
+Experienced in developing AI solutions for real-world applications, including computer vision and predictive analytics projects.
+Passionate about leveraging artificial intelligence to solve complex problems and create impactful innovations.
+Seeking an AI/ML Engineer position where I can contribute technical expertise while continuing to grow professionally.

 ---